microprediction/monteprediction/TFRO.md

 I've written:

-- A [book](https://www.amazon.com/Microprediction-Building-Open-AI-Network) that might change the way you think about artificial intelligence.
+- The only prophesorial [book](https://www.amazon.com/Microprediction-Building-Open-AI-Network) about AI that doesn't treat the reader like an idiot.
 - Free open-source software ... see [here](https://github.com/microprediction)
 - Various [papers](https://github.com/microprediction/home) articles and provocations.